eyinjusalako1/gourd/TESTING_INSTRUCTIONS.md

 - Swipe down to refresh pages
 - Tap and hold for context menus
 - Use landscape mode for better tablet experience
+- Record onboarding & dashboard walkthroughs in portrait for the QA demo

 ### Troubleshooting
 **App won't load?**